TACTICAL TRAINING GROUP PACIFIC

 In command, Captain Pfister served as the Commander of the 2515th Naval Air Ambulance Detachment at Camp Buehring, Kuwait (2008-2009) and served as Executive Officer and Commanding Officer of HSC-21 (2007-2010) and USS Bataan (2014-2017).
 He is a 2011 graduate of National Defense University’s Industrial College of the Armed Forces and holds a master’s degree in National Security and Resource Strategy.

-Captain Pfister is currently serving as Executive Officer of Tactical Training Group Pacific in San Diego, CA.
+Captain Pfister is currently serving as Commanding Officer of Tactical Training Group Pacific in San Diego, CA.

 Throughout his career, he has flown more than 3300 hours in the H-46D and MH-60S.
 He was recognized in 1998 as HC-3’s and the Naval Helicopter Association’s Instructor Pilot of the year, and in 2009 he earned the Naval & Marine Corps Association’s peer-nominated leadership award.